harrinry/adaptnlp/rest/README.md

 The docker image of AdaptNLP's NLP task rest services are hosted on Docker Hub as well, identified by `adaptnlp:{VERSION_NUMBER}-api-{TASK}` naming convention

-Every image can be pulled and run by running the following:
+Every image can be pulled and run by using the following convention:

+`docker run -itp 5000:5000 -e TASK_SPECIFIC_ENVIRONMENTAL_PARAMS novetta/adaptnlp:latest-api-{task} bash`

+Depending on the task, it may need specific environmental variables to go with it.
+Examples for each of the six tasks are below:

 - Token Tagging
+  - `TOKEN_TAGGING_MODE`: The type of tagging to perform, such as `ner`
+  - `TOKEN_TAGGING_MODEL`: The name of the model to use, such as `ner-ontonotes-fast`
+  - An example `docker run`:
-  - `docker run -itp 5000:5000 -e TOKEN_TAGGING_MODE=ner -e TOKEN_TAGGING_MODE=ner-ontonotes-fast novetta/adaptnlp:latest-api-token-tagging bash`
+    - `docker run -itp 5000:5000 -e TOKEN_TAGGING_MODE=ner -e TOKEN_TAGGING_MODEL=ner-ontonotes-fast novetta/adaptnlp:latest-api-token-tagging bash`

 - Sequence Classification
+  - `SEQUENCE_CLASSIFICATION_MODEL`: The name of the model to use, such as `nlptown/bert-base-multilingual-uncased-sentiment`
+  - An example `docker run`:
     - `docker run -itp 5000:5000 -e SEQUENCE_CLASSIFICATION_MODEL=nlptown/bert-base-multilingual-uncased-sentiment novetta/adaptnlp:latest-api-sequence-classification bash`

 - Question Answering
+  - `QUESTION_ANSWERING_MODEL`: The name of the model to use, such as `distilbert-base-uncased-distilled-squad`
+  - An example `docker run`:
       - `docker run -itp 5000:5000 -e QUESTION_ANSWERING_MODEL=distilbert-base-uncased-distilled-squad novetta/adaptnlp:latest-api-question-answering bash`

 - Translation
+  - `TRANSLATION_MODEL`: The name of the model to use, such as `Helsinki-NLP/opus-mt-ar-en`
+  - An example `docker run`:
-  - `docker run -itp 5000:5000 -e TRANSLATION_MODEL=Helsinki-NLP/opus-mt-ar-e novetta/adaptnlp:translation-api-latest bash`
+    - `docker run -itp 5000:5000 -e TRANSLATION_MODEL=Helsinki-NLP/opus-mt-ar-en novetta/adaptnlp:translation-api-latest bash`
 - Summarization
+  - `SUMMARIZATION_MODEL`: The name of the model to use, such as `facebook/bart-large-cnn`
+  - An example `docker run`:
       - `docker run -itp 5000:5000 -e SUMMARIZATION_MODEL=facebook/bart-large-cnn novetta/adaptnlp:summarization-api-latest bash`
 - Text Generation
+  - `TEXT_GENERATION_MODEL`: The name of the model to use, such as `gpt2`
+  - An example `docker run`:
       - `docker run -itp 5000:5000 -e TEXT_GENERATION_MODEL=gpt2 novetta/adaptnlp:text-generation-api-latest bash`

-Note: Add the `--gpus` arg parameter if you'd like the images and endpoints to run with GPUs.
-You need to have NVIDIA Docker installed with a CUDA-compatible GPU.

 ## Build and Run
 Manually build and run your own docker images and deploy endpoints by following one of the below methods: